December 15, 2025

 Pixel Metrics

 Pixel metrics come from the Source pixel you installed on your site, so the information is complete and Source can calculate exact numbers.
-For pixel metrics, Source calculates weights directly against event data.
-Two touches with 0.5 weight will have an overall conversion influence of 1.

-External Metrics
+Source Metrics

-Source pulls metrics from APIs via your advertising channels - Google Ads, Meta Insights, etc. These data sources come in aggregate, without specific attribution data, and Source needs to apply statistics and confidence levels to paint an accurate picture.
-Using pixel data, Source knows the overall weight paid and organic channels had during your report time frame.
-That weight is applied to the aggregate values returned from Ad source APIs.
+Source pulls metrics from APIs via your advertising channels - Google Ads, Meta Insights, etc. These data sources come in aggregate, without specific attribution data, so Source needs to apply statistics and confidence levels to paint an accurate picture.

 Statistics is also how Source is able to provide organic search results at a user level.
 Google Search Console provides high level time and geographic information about organic queries.
 Source uses that information to make an educated estimation about which query is associated with a given contact.